coder/docs/admin/workspace-management/index.md

   - [Browser security](../security.md)
   - [Memory overprovisioning](memory-overprovisioning.md)

-- You can modify the [Workspace shutdown behavior](shutdown.md) on a per-organization basis to optimize resource usage.
+- You can modify the [workspace shutdown behavior](shutdown.md) on a per-organization basis to optimize resource usage.

 - You can [install multiple IDEs](installing-jetbrains.md) onto your image so